-Of all the trees that in Earth's vineyard grew, And with their clusters tempted man to pull And eat, one tree, one tree alone, the true Celestial manna bore, which filled the soul-The tree of holiness, of heavenly seed, A native of the skies; though stunted much, And dwarfed by Time's cold, damp, ungenial soil, And chilling winds, yet yielding fruit so pure, So nourishing and sweet, as on his way Refreshed the pilgrim, and begot desire Unquenchable to climb the arduous path To where her sister plants, in their own clime, Around the fount and by the stream of life, Blooming beneath the sun that never sets, Beaer fruit of perfect relish, fully ripe.
+Of all the trees that in Earth's vineyard grew,

+And with their clusters tempted man to pull

+And eat, one tree, one tree alone, the true

+Celestial manna bore, which filled the soul,

+The tree of holiness, of heavenly seed,

+A native of the skies; though stunted much

+And dwarfed, by Time's cold, damp, ungenial soil,

+And chilling winds, yet yielding fruit so pure,

+So nourishing and sweet, as, on his way,

+Refreshed the pilgrim; and begot desire

+Unquenchable to climb the arduous path

+To where her sister plants, in their own clime,

+Around the fount, and by the stream of life,

+Blooming beneath the Sun that never sets,

+Bear fruit of perfect relish fully ripe.

-To plant this tree, uprooted by the Fall,
+To plant this tree, uprooted by the fall,

-To earth the Son of God descended, shed His precious blood; and on it evermore, From off His living wings, the Spirit shook The dews of heaven, to nurse and hasten its growth.
-Nor was this care, this infinite expense, Not needed to secure the holy plant.
-To root it out, and wither it from earth, Hell strove with all its strength, and blew with all Its blasts; and Sin, with cold consumptive breath, Involved it still in clouds of mortal damp.
-Yet did it grow, thus kept, protected thus, And bear the only fruit of true delight, The only fruit worth plucking under heaven.

-For heavy mists that Sin around it threw

-Perpetually: and few the sacrifice

-Would make by which alone its clusters stooped,

-And came within the reach of mortal man.

-For this, of him who would approach and eat,
+To earth the Son of God descended, shed

+His precious blood; and on it evermore,

+From off his living wings, the spirit shook

+The dews of heaven, to nurse and hasten its growth.

+Nor was this care, this infinite expense,

-Was rigorously exacted to the full:
+Not needed to secure the holy plant.

-To tread and bruise beneath the foot the world

-Entire; its prides, ambitions, hopes, desires;

-Its gold and all its broidered equipage;

-To loose its loves and friendships from the heart,
+To root it out, and wither it from earth,

-And cast them off; to shut the ear against

-Its praise, and all its flatteries abbor;

-And having thus behind him thrown what seemed

-So good and fair, then must be lowly kneel

-And with sincerity, in which the Eye
+Hell strove with all its strength, and blew with all

+Its blasts; and Sin, with cold consumptive breath,

+Involved it still in clouds of mortal damp.

+Yet did it grow, thus kept, protected thus;

+And bear the only fruit of true delight;

+The only fruit worth plucking under heaven.

+But, few, alas! the holy plant could see, For heavy mists that Sin around it threw Perpetually; and few the sacrifice Would make by which alone its clusters stooped, And came within the reach of mortal man.
+For this, of him who would approach and eat, Was rigorously exacted to the full: To tread and bruise beneath the foot the world Entire; its prides, ambitions, hopes, desires; Its gold and all its broidered equipage; To loose its loves and friendships from the heart, And cast them off; to shut the ear against Its praise, and all its flatteries abhor : And having thus behind him thrown what seemed So good and fair, then must he lowly kneel, And with sincerity, in which the Eye That slumbers not, nor sleeps, could see no lack, This prayer pray: " Lord, God! thy will be done, Thy holy will, howe'er it cross my own."